saltstack/salt/doc/topics/thorium/index.rst

 Thorium Links to Beacons
 ========================

-The above example as added in the Carbon release of Salt and makes use of the `status` beacon also added in the Carbon release.
+The above example was added in the Carbon release of Salt and makes use of the `status` beacon also added in the Carbon release.
 For the above Thorium state to function properly you will also need to enable the `status` beacon: